-Figure \ref{fig:metals} shows the distributions of our fit results for the {\it best} values of mass-weighted Z and light-weighted Z. A clear bimodal distribution of metallicities is seen in most combination of code and filter set, while the results of light and mass weighted Z from \tgas\ obtained only with narrow bands shows three modes, indicating three different populations.
-A stronger tail at low metallicities is derived when only the broad-bands are used.
-We interpret this result as an evidence that the narrow-bands help to constrain the metallicities.
+\paragraph{Metallicities: } Figure \ref{fig:metals} shows the distributions of our fit results for the {\it best} values of mass-weighted Z and light-weighted Z. A clear bimodal distribution of metallicities is seen in most combinations of code and filter set, while the results of light and mass-weighted Z from \tgas\ obtained only with narrow--bands show three modes, indicating three different populations.
+A stronger tail at low metallicities is derived when only the broad--bands are used.
+We interpret this result as evidence that the narrow--bands help to constrain the metallicities.
 It is unclear at this point how the metallicity distributions are bimodal when we only find evidence of color bimodality in part of the studied colors.
 A possible channel for this could be a non-linear color-metallicity relation, as already presented in articles such as \cite{yoon2006explaining,cantiello2007metallicity,fahrion2020fornax}.